MythicDrops/MythicDrops/docs/config_yml.md

   ## a custom item, a socket gem, or an unidentified item,
   ## this is the chance for a mob to spawn with an identity tome.
   identity-tome-chance: 0.1
+  ## If a mob does not receive an item with a tier
+  ## a custom item, a socket gem, an unidentified item,
+  ## or an identity tome, this is the chance for a mob to spawn
+  ## with a socket extender.
+  socket-extender-chance: 0.1
 components:
   ## Should creatures be able to spawn with items?
   creature-spawning-enabled: true